You can report defects during all stages of the application management process.

 If the corresponding test is covered by a requirement, an indirect link is also added to the requirement.

 The defect is not indirectly linked to the run's steps, because the run steps are lower-level related entities.

 Only direct links to defects from an entity can be deleted.

 You can share defects across multiple ALM projects.
 You share and synchronize defects using the ALM Synchronizer.
 For details, see ALM Synchronizer.

 ALM Editions: Sharing defects across multiple ALM projects is available for ALM Edition only.
-For information about ALM editions and their functionality, see ALM Editions.
-To find out what edition of ALM you are using, ask your ALM site administrator.
+For information about ALM editions and their functionality, see ALM editions.
+To find out which edition of ALM you are using, ask your ALM site administrator.